jperez0630/marinerds/pages/index.md

 # A nerdy down and dirty data analysis of all things Seattle Mariners

+## Want to see how the Seattle Mariners stack up?
+Select the drop-downs below and watch as the pretty litle charts materialize before your eyes.

 ```sql team_batting_columns
     SELECT * FROM team_batting_data_columns
 ```